 33. Team play-off eligibility:

-All teams and players must meet the CYO eligibility and requirements to be in the play – offs.
+All teams and players must meet the CYO eligibility and requirements to be in the play – offs

 Non conforming teams cannot win A division or participate in the A Playoffs

 Any Team forfeiting two or more games may not be eligable for the play-offs .